 - Understand medication side effects: Prescription and over-the-counter medications can cause drowsiness.
 Some medications prohibit you from driving.
 Consult your doctor if you are unsure about a medication’s side effects.

 When we transition between Standard Time and Daylight Saving Time, we shift one hour of light between mornings and evenings.
 Darkness compromises our depth perception, color recognition, and peripheral vision.
 Protect yourself and your passengers during darker commutes by following these tips:

 - Practice routine maintenance.
 Your headlights, taillights, and turn signals should be clean and crack-free.
 Dirty, dusty, streaked windows can cause glare when sunlight and headlights hit them, so keep them clean inside and outside.

 - Protect your eyes.
 Looking from bright dashboard lights to dark roads can make it harder to see pedestrians, animals, and other vehicles.
 The same goes for looking into oncoming vehicle headlights.
-Shift your eyes down to the lower-right side of your traffic lane to avoid being blinded.
+Dim your dashboard lights, and shift your eyes down to the lower-right side of your traffic lane to avoid being blinded.

 - Comply with headlight regulations.
 In Texas, drivers must turn their headlights on from 30 minutes after sunset to 30 minutes before sunrise, or anytime visibility is less than 1,000 feet.
 The law also requires you to use your low beams when you are driving within 500 feet of an approaching vehicle; within 300 feet behind another vehicle; on lighted roads; and in fog, heavy rain, sleet, snow, or dust.